Annual Filing Requirements for Singapore Branch Offices

 Annual Filing of Accounts

-A Singapore branch is required to file the following with the Registrar within 2 months of the Annual General Meeting (“AGM”) of the parent company being held:
+A Singapore branch is required to file the following with the Registrar within 60 days after the Annual General Meeting (AGM) of the parent company:

 - A copy of the financial accounts of the parent company for the financial year concerned